TutorialsLast Updated Jul 24, 202411 min read

 Making a POST request

-A post request is a little different because you will be passing some data in the request to the server.
-In the request, you will be creating a user and passing in details for that user.
-The code snippet for the request will look something like this:
+A POST request is a little different because you often need to pass some data in the request to the server.
+In the sample application, we have a POST request that creates a user and passes in details for that user.
+The code snippet for the request looks like this:

 axios